lsu-phoenix-alumni/lsu-phoenix-alumni.github.io/README.md

 ## High-level Info

 This site is hosted on GitHub Pages.
-The `docs` folder of this repository is the compiled Jekyll site.
+It is a Jekyll site and is automatically generated and deployed from the `master` branch.

 This site makes heavy use of Markdown.
 If you are unfamiliar with it, you should check out GitHub's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) article.
 You will need to be comfortable with it, but fortunately it's quite easy to pick up.